Power Apps, Custom Connectors and Application Registrations

 The three values needed to create a Power Apps Custom Connector are: the Client id (the client application registration ID), the Client secret (password); and the Resource URL (the resource application registration ID)

-Here I will extend the Vanilla JavaScript single-page application (SPA) using MSAL.js to authorize users for calling a protected web API on Azure AD tutorial to show how to configure a Power Apps Custom Connector using Azure application registrations.
+Here I extended the Vanilla JavaScript single-page application (SPA) using MSAL.js to authorize users for calling a protected web API on Azure AD tutorial to show how to configure a Power Apps Custom Connector using Azure application registrations.

 topology_callapi by Doğan Erişen is licensed under MIT License